-- to summarise the results of the recently completed 2016 valuation of the Scheme; - to explain the reasons why the 2016 funding position is different from the funding position described in the summary funding statement for the year to 31 December 2015; - to explain how the Trustees and the Employers have agreed to improve the funding position; and - to provide an update on how the funding position has changed between the valuation date and 31 December 2017.
+- to summarise the approximate funding level of the Scheme as at 31 December 2018; - to explain the reasons why the 2018 funding position is different from the funding position described in the previous summary funding statement for the year to 31 December 2017; and - to explain how the Trustees and the Employers have agreed to improve the funding position.

-This note also contains an update on how the assets are currently invested as well as confirmation that there have been no changes to the benefits provided by the Scheme since 31 December 2015.
+This note also contains an update on how the assets are currently invested as well as confirmation that there have been no changes to the benefits provided by the Scheme since 31 December 2017.